Aliases for PLOD1 Gene

 GeneCards Summary for PLOD1 Gene

 PLOD1 (Procollagen-Lysine,2-Oxoglutarate 5-Dioxygenase 1) is a Protein Coding gene.
-Diseases associated with PLOD1 include Ehlers-Danlos Syndrome, Type Vi and Ehlers-Danlos Syndrome, Kyphoscoliotic Form.
-Among its related pathways are Lysine degradation and Collagen biosynthesis and modifying enzymes.
-GO annotations related to this gene include protein homodimerization activity and iron ion binding.
-An important paralog of this gene is PLOD3.
+Diseases associated with PLOD1 include Ehlers-Danlos Syndrome, Kyphoscoliotic Type, 1 and Umbilical Hernia.
+Among its related pathways are Collagen chain trimerization and Degradation of the extracellular matrix.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and iron ion binding.
+An important paralog of this gene is PLOD2.

 UniProtKB/Swiss-Prot for PLOD1 Gene